DDMAL/jSymbolic2/_FILES_TO_ADD_TO_DIST_FOLDER/README.txt

 in an out of memory error (although this is relatively rare).

 It is therefore sometimes preferable to manually allocate a greater amount of memory to jSymbolic before running it.
-250 MB should be more than enough for most situations.
+3 GB should be more than enough for most situations.
 This can be done by entering the following at the command prompt:

-	java -ms16M -mx250M -jar jSymbolic.jar
+	java -Xmx3072m -jar jSymbolic.jar

 If jSymbolic is run without any command line arguments, then the GUI will be run.
 Alternatively, jSymbolic may be run directly from the